fakedforyou/recordurbate-streamlink/README.md

 > [!NOTE]
-> In the same instructions below all content is done completely off of root \/ .
+> In the sample instructions below all content is done completely off of root \/ .
 This is not typically advised and is better under opt, home, or some other place.
 Please adjust the directories used as you see fit for your system.
->

 # how to build the docker image:
 First we make a directory, move into it, get this git content, move into that, and then build the image.
 ```